This article was last updated by Digital Trends editor Luke Larsen on 9/3/2020.

 - The best all-in-one desktop: Apple iMac 5K

 - The best desktop for students: Dell G5 Gaming Desktop

 - The best compact desktop: Apple Mac Mini

 Why you should buy this: You get a lot of PC for not a lot of money.

 Who it’s for: Families, students, budget-conscious buyers.

-The best overall desktop is the one that will work for the most amount of people, and that’s the Dell XPS 8930 SE.
-On the exterior, it’s not flashy, but it’s a conservative desktop that would fit in as easily as a cubicle or home office.
+The best overall desktop is the one that will work for the most number of people, and that’s the Dell XPS 8940.
+On the exterior, it’s not flashy, but it’s a conservative desktop that would fit in as easily as a cubicle, home office, or dorm room.